We may earn a commission for purchases using our links. Learn more

 Buzzsprout easy to use analytics dashboard has a helpful algorithm feature that shows you detailed stats to understand your audience, including the number of impressions and listeners for each episode, what apps your listeners are using, and their various countries.

 Another benefit of using Buzzsprout as your podcast host is that you can easily schedule the day and time you’d like each podcast episode to go live.
 Buzzsprout is also one of the very few podcast hosting platforms with built-in transcription integrated directly into their dashboard; you can quickly transcribe your podcast episodes ($0.25 per minute) — making it more accessible to search engines such as Google and people looking for content like yours.

 If you are currently with a different podcast hosting company, switching over to Buzzsprout is easy — just enter your existing feeds URL, and they’ll import all your podcast episodes for you.
-Their stellar customer support is always at your service 24/7 to help you with everything you need to create, upload, promote, and track your podcast even without the need for any technical knowledge.
+Their stellar customer support is always at your service 24/7 to help you with everything you need to create, upload, promote, and track your podcast without any technical knowledge.

-Another advantage of using Buzzsprout podcast hosting is that you can monetize your podcast with great brands they’ve partnered with.
-Their affiliate marketplace makes it easy for you to start generating income with your podcast episodes even if you are just getting started.
+Another advantage of using Buzzsprout is that you can monetize your podcast with great brands they’ve partnered with.
+Their affiliate marketplace makes it easy for you to generate income with your podcast episodes even if you are just getting started.

 Buzzsprout also works with leading third-party tools to save you time and simplify your work.
 Some of the tools Buzzsprout integrates with include Chartable, Alitu, Podtrac, Hindenburg, and more.